polyaxon/polyaxon/site/docs/core/python-library/index.md

 $ pip install -U polyaxon
 ```

-N.B. `polyaxon` library is python 3.5+ package, if you are still using python 2 `polyaxon-sdk` is python 2/3 compatible.
+N.B. `polyaxon` library is Python 3.5+ package, if you are still using Python 2 `polyaxon-sdk` is python 2/3 compatible.

 ## CLI